-These stellar perennial selections showcase good-looking deciduous foliage and captivating clusters of colorful dangling blooms.
-Filtered shade, fast-draining rich soil that stays moist but not water logged, and a layer of mulch for winter protection ensure their well-being.
+These stellar perennial selections promote good-looking deciduous foliage and captivating clusters of colorful dangling blooms.
+Filtered shade, rich fast-draining soil that stays moist but not water logged, and a layer of mulch for winter protection ensure their well-being.

 This fetching winter-hardy tuberous Begonia has lots to toot its horn about.
 The mounded, gleaming green clump presents attractive, large angel-wing leaves that sport red veins, branched stems with cardinal-hued nodes and exquisite panicles of yellow-centered white flowers.
 A perfect companion for fellow shade dwellers like Pulmonarias and Impatiens omeiana, ‘Alba’ appears late spring, requiring mulch in cold winter locales and slightly acidic, well-drained moisture-retentive soil.